kidozen/kido-android/README.md

 		});
 		...

+##Create the .jar file to include in your projects

+To create the .jar library file run the following command in a terminal that will create the file `kz.client.jar` in the `target` folder

+    mvn package -Dmaven.test.skip=true

 ##Runnig Integration tests

 The solution contains Integration test (not unit tests) These tests does not requires an Android Emulator image or device.